WaitThatShouldntWork/CoachGPT/README.md

 # Infer: your local personalised AI agent

-InferGPT's mission is to be an AI that knows you better than your best friend.
+Infer's mission is to be an AI that knows you better than your best friend.
 A system that personalises to who you are and what you care about.
 We want to build something that can:

 🔗 Ingest data about you from various sources (with your permission of course)
 💡 Have deep and personal conversations without having to answer lots of questions - it will already infer your needs, make personalised recommendations and remember all your conversations.